sieveLau/hexo-tag-admonition/README.md

 ## What I modified

 - Provide stylus example, since I use Hexo's default theme [Lanscape](https://github.com/hexojs/hexo-theme-landscape).
 Basically it is a direct translation from [the css example on codepen][codepen] to stylus.
+- Add [jsdom](https://github.com/jsdom/jsdom) as dependency, in order to add class `admonition-content` to admonition paragraphs.
+With this modification, we can now better control the appearance.

 ## Useful Tools